Pet Ashes Law: What is the law on burying or scattering cremated pet ashes?

 Sadly unlike human ashes, animal cremains are considered to be a ‘waste item’ in strictly legal terms.
 The law doesn’t take into account the amount you loved them.
 Thus they are covered by the law, you are allowed to bury or scatter the ashes in your garden as long as you own the property.

-Scattering their ashes, is a different issue and theoretically is not allowed however public bodies such as a local authority or the Environment Agency have to take a proportionate approach and if it is not causing a nuisance they will turn a blind eye.
+Scattering their ashes, is a different issue and theoretically is not allowed however public bodies such as a local authority or the Environment Agency have to take a proportionate approach and if it is not causing a nuisance, they will deem it not in the public interest to take action.

 Let me give you an example, pouring the remains of a pet over neighbours fence would prompt action, but a dusting over a wide expanse such as moorland or the sea would not.
 It is about being considerate.